yegor256/blog/_posts/2015/jun/2015-06-15-software-outsourcing-survival-guide.md

 [incremental billing]({% pst 2014/oct/2014-10-21-incremental-billing %})
 and paying by results possible.
 You can either [move](https://www.zerocracy.com/rfp) your project to our platform and manage your developers there, or invent something on your own.
 But remember, no monthly salaries!
-Only by results delivered.
+Only pay by results delivered.

-**Don't** let them _experiment_.
+**Don't let them _experiment_**.
 Every smart programmer wants to use your new project as a test ground for some new technologies.
-Nobody likes to do exactly the same they were doing yesterday, unless they are stupid and boring people.
-Thus, your guys will recommend you to use something new: a new framework, a new database, a new cloud hosting solution, a new deployment tools.
-They are doing this for their own purpose, not to help the project.
+Nobody likes to do exactly the same thing they were doing yesterday, unless they are stupid and boring people.
+Thus, your guys will recommend that you use something new: a new framework, a new database, a new cloud hosting solution, new deployment tools.
+They are doing this for their own purposes, not to help the project.
 Don't fall for this.
-Insist to use what they have experience with, at least at the MVP stage.
-Promise them a freedom to experiment, but later, when the MVP is launched.
+Insist that they use what they have experience with, at least at the MVP stage.
+Promise them freedom to experiment, but later, when the MVP is launched.